 ACDs usually weigh about 20 to 30 kilos (around 45 to 65 pounds).
-Some of them are red, some of them are blue, but since they are really working dogs the color is really not that important.
+Some of them are red, some of them are blue, but since they are really working dogs, the color is really not that important.

 The dogs are intelligent, active, and sometimes very independent.
-A walk around the block is not enough to keep this dog satisfied and a bored dog will usually have behavioral problems like excessive barking and digging.
+A walk around the block is not enough to keep this dog satisfied and a bored dog will usually develop behavioral problems like excessive barking and digging.
 They do well with horses and will run alongside for hours, burning up some of that excess energy they are so famous for.

 Most of them are healthy, but they can be prone to blindness and deafness.
 They are more likely to be injured than ill.

 The interesting Australian Koolie is another working dog that was bred to herd.
-Since they are meant to work, confirmation is not that important, but they are purebreds and dogs in each region breed true.
+Since they are meant to work, confirmation is not that important, but they are purebreds, and dogs in each region breed true.

 Koolies can be black and white (like a Border Collie), solid brown or black (like a Kelpie), or merle (like the Australian Shepherd from California).
 They are not big, usually only weighing 12 to 20 kilos (about 25 to 45 pounds), and often have blue eyes.